Highlights of my TBR: Ang, 8/27/20

 But like so many others, my reading slowed down precipitously with the pandemic, and I can’t pinpoint why.
 I only know that I’m reading much less than I used to.
 I’m trying to be patient with myself and read at whatever pace I need to read at, and see where that takes me.
 And who knows?
 Maybe it’ll take me to one of these books:

 #572 Marilla of Green Gables, by Sarah McCoy.
 I love the Anne of Green Gables series.
 Books and movies.
 Marilla is a bit of a mystery in that series, as you don’t get her entire backstory.
 I have to admit that I’m interested to see how a contemporary author conceptualizes Marilla’s past.

 #746 Hungry Hearts, multiple authors.
 I don’t normally love short stories, but this book combines love + food, two of my most favorite things to read about.
 It’s also classified as YA (Young Adult), which says to me that it will be breezy and sweet and perfect for a quick, yummy read.

-#893 Recipe for a Perfect Life, Karma Brown.
+#893 Recipe for a Perfect Wife, Karma Brown.
 Another food-related book.
 The description of this: “A dual narrative in which a woman finds a cookbook buried in the basement of her new home and becomes captivated with the cookbook’s previous owner….” just sounds delightful to me.
 A vintage cookbook!
 The secrets of a mysterious cookbook owner!
 This sounds so good to me, even right this minute, that I’m wondering why I’m not reading it RIGHT NOW.